 - A look at what Sarah was confronted with as her home became a military hospital and her husband went to war.

-- That the Purviance family interacted closely with other families that are part of our bloodline, such as Wassons and Mordahs.
+- That the Purviance family interacted closely with other families that are part of our direct family line, such as Wassons and Mordahs.

 - The movement of that branch of the Wasson family west and north from North Carolina.